The Succeeds Prize Awards

 The Succeeds Prize rewards what’s working in Colorado’s public schools to deepen impact and support ongoing innovation.

 Application: Applicants respond to a series of questions, articulating why their program should be considered, based on award criteria.
-The 2020 application is now closed.
-Please check back in January for the 2021 application.
+The 2021 application will be open from May 1–June 1, 2021.

-Review & Finalist Selection: Applicants are reviewed by Colorado Succeeds staff and an advisory committee of education, business, and philanthropic leaders in Colorado.
-The committee supports Colorado Succeeds in identifying finalists.
+Winner & Finalist Selection: Applicants will be reviewed and selected by Colorado Succeed staff with support by an advisory committee of education, business, and philanthropic leaders in Colorado.

-Finalist Announcement: 12 finalists for the Succeeds Prize are announced in late July.
+Winner Announcement: Winners for The Succeeds Prize are announced in August.

 Transformational Impact in an Elementary School Award, sponsored by TTEC

 - Vega Collegiate Academy, Aurora Public Schools – FINALIST

 - Wyatt Academy, Denver Public Schools – WINNER